 - Visibility of key hardware registers and attributes during software debug

-The Vista virtual prototype can run the hardware in two modes.
+The Vista virtual prototype can run in two modes.
 The functional mode supports integration, validation, and debugging of the software, while the performance mode allows analyzing and optimizing the software to achieve better performance and reduced power consumption.
-To enable these modes, the virtual prototype is modeled at two levels of timing detail: loosely timed (LT) and approximately timed (AT).
-In LT, the virtual prototype models timing at an abstraction level where the transactions represent a complete data transfer across a hardware bus, independent of how the transfer actually occurs and the time the transfer consumes.
 In functional mode, simulation speed is in the range of hundreds of MIPS, equal or close to real-time speed.
-In AT, the virtual prototype models timing at an abstraction level in which transactions represent the phases of data transfer in a specific bus protocol.
-This level of accuracy will cause the virtual prototype to simulate in performance mode at about two orders of magnitude slower than in functional mode.
-Vista Virtual Prototyping allows users to “switch” between functional and performance modes during run time.
+In performance mode simulation speed is about two orders of magnitude slower than in functional mode.
+Vista Virtual Prototype allows users to "switch" between functional and performance modes during run time.

-Vista Virtual Prototyping enables software to be developed, integrated, and validated with the hardware by providing, in a virtual prototype, equivalent or better capabilities to those found in hardware prototypes and board support packages (BSP).
-Vista Virtual Prototyping consistently and deterministically runs the actual software that will be later run on the final product.
-It supports running UI, application stacks, middleware, firmware, and drivers on top of operating systems; such as Linux, Android, and Nucleus, as well as in bare-metal mode.
+Vista Virtual Prototyping enables software to be developed, integrated, and validated on a virtual prototype that has equivalent or better capabilities to those found in either hardware prototypes or final production boards.
+Vista Virtual Prototyping consistently and deterministically runs the actual software that will later run on the final product.
+It supports running UI, application stacks, middleware, firmware, and drivers on top of operating systems; such as Linux and Android, as well as running software in bare-metal mode.
+It is tightly integrated with Mentor Embedded runtime platforms under the Sourcery CodeBench unified SW IDE.
+Mentor Embedded runtime platforms include the Mentor Embedded Linux Development Platform and the Nucleus Real-Time Operating System (RTOS).
 It provides the facilities and the methodology for building Linux kernels and for booting the operating system in a matter of seconds.

 Vista Virtual Prototyping provides the most widely used software debug environment, Sourcery CodeBench, which combines the visibility and control of hardware objects with tight integration into the software IDE.
 It provides sufficient visibility to debug software and identify hardware bugs without requiring software engineers to use hardware-oriented tools and testbenches.

-Vista Virtual Prototyping provides the software engineer with direct visibility and control to the hardware objects in the platform, including peripheral registers and local variables as declared by the TLM platform creator.
-The user can conduct tight HW/SW debug by setting breakpoints in the hardware that stop the hardware simulation once the breakpoint condition occurs and then stepping through the software instructions.
+Sourcery CodeBench Virtual Edition provides the software engineer with direct visibility and control to the hardware objects in the platform, including viewing and setting all peripheral registers and local variables as declared by the TLM platform creator.
+The user can conduct tight HW/SW debug by setting breakpoints in the hardware that stop the hardware simulation once the breakpoint condition occurs and then single stepping through the software instructions.
 The user can view the state of the hardware objects resulting from the execution of each software instruction.

 Virtual Prototyping offers additional HW/SW debugging capabilities by allowing software engineers to manipulate files from the embedded OS prompt that is booted on the virtual prototype.
 This enables users to develop, build, and debug software packages on the host, then access them from the target OS console without the need to re-simulate and re-boot the OS on the virtual prototype.
 It also supports customizing CPU core tracing by providing pre-defined callbacks on significant events; for example when a core has entered a sleep mode.

-Vista Virtual Prototyping supports analysis of different performance and power metrics of the virtual prototype.
+The Vista Virtual Prototyping CodeBench Virtual Edition IDE provides unique non-intrusive tracing technology that allows software engineers to have backdoor access to software execution with a variety of debug, profiling and coverage features, without the need to recompile their images and without affecting execution behavior.
+It allows generating variety of profiling traces to support analysis of different performance and power metrics of the virtual prototype.
 These metrics are affected by both the hardware attributes of the platform and the embedded software running on the platform cores and CPUs.
-Average latencies, throughput, and utilization views on any port, bus, or sub-system enable the user to optimize the software to improve device performance.
+It allows viewing average latencies, throughput, and utilization views on any port, bus, or sub-system along with software analyses views to enable the user to optimize the software to improve device performance.
 Dynamic and static power views of the platform allow the user to estimate the power consumed and optimize the application software and the software controlling the hardware to reduce power, reduce heat, and extend battery life.

-Vista Virtual Prototyping provides software analysis views combined with corresponding hardware views through the Mentor Embedded Sourcery Analyzer product.
-Sourcery Analyzer supports Linux, RTOS, or bare-metal modes.
+Sourcery CodeBench Virtual Edition provides combined software and hardware analysis views through its built-in Mentor Embedded Sourcery Analyzer product for analyzing Linux, RTOS, or bare-metal software.
 It integrates data from single and multi-core CPUs running on the Vista virtual prototype with hardware trace data, and it uses Analysis Agents: a library of popular and intuitive system analysis and visualization tools that address the most common analysis views desired by software engineers.
 These include analysis views of the CPU state, file system activity, function calls, process and thread state, and various statistics.
-These, combined with hardware attributes, such as hit and miss ratios and power, allow the user to analyze the impact of their software operation on the final product functionality, performance, and power.
-Sourcery Analyzer also allows the user to write custom agents to improve performance and debugging.
+These, combined with hardware attributes, such as register values, socket latency, throughput and transaction value, Cache hit and miss ratios and power values, allow the user to analyze the impact of their software operation on the final product functionality, performance, and power.
+Sourcery Analyzer also allows the user to write and integrate their own custom agents to support custom analysis views of their software.